 When planning the environment for a combination of freshwater fish varieties, consider these issues:

 Some freshwater species, such as Tiger Barbs, Tetras, and Danios can be a little boisterous at times but tend to behave better when in large schools.
 Schooling fish are also less likely to be picked on when kept in large numbers.
 The best practice for purchasing schooling fish is to buy them in groups of six or more.
 This deters the dominant fish from singling out the weaker/submissive fish.

 Freshwater fish species, just like all animals, communicate in a variety of ways.
 These fish signals can sometimes be misinterpreted by other fish in the aquarium because fish from different parts of the world sort of speak different languages.
 It is important to research the fish species you are considering before trying to stock your aquarium with them.

 Cichlids, Loaches, Knife Fish, and other territorial fish do not often share aquarium space well with members of their own kind or closely related fish species.
-Having a large aquariums with plenty of cover and décor does help, but many of these types of fish are best kept as individuals with tank mates that aren’t similar looking or closely related.
+Having a large aquarium with plenty of cover and décor does help, but many of these types of fish are best kept as individuals with tank mates that aren’t similar-looking or closely related.